virtuoushub/threaditjs/examples/angular/README.md

 It takes Angular 25 or so seconds to (fail to) render the XL thread.
 For the moderate thread, I'll wait until I can get some actual numbers.

+Update mid-January: I coded a simple timeout to check and see how many comments were currently in the DOM.
+I think I will have all implementations measure render completion with this method; it's fair, transparent, and means I don't have to find post-render hooks for every single library.

 ---

 # Angular Resource